Linaro/lava/doc/pipeline-server.rst

 #.
 Distributed deployments need changes on each worker, see
    :ref:`changing_existing_workers` but this can be avoided if all devices on the instance are suitable for the pipeline.
 #.
-Guides will be addedin due course but pipeline setup is a much simplified
+Pipeline setup is a much simplified task for admins but still contains
-   manual task for admins.
+   some manual steps.
+See :ref:`installing_pipeline_worker`.
 #.
 If only pipeline devices are to be supported, the dispatchers
    running ``lava-slave`` do **not** need to have the ``lava-server`` package installed.
 Each dispatcher does need to be able to connect